pranam-s/Freshers-find/README.md

 # Freshers-find
-An app for college seniors for trading of old items to juniors
+An website for college seniors for trading of old items to juniors